ahm228/minesweeper/README.md

-This program allows you to play the classic Minesweeper game.
-You can play manually, revealing or flagging cells on your own, or you can let an AI make moves for you.
+Description

+This is a console-based Minesweeper game that can be played both manually by a player and automatically by an AI.
+Minesweeper is a classic game where players need to reveal cells without hitting a mine.
+The numbers in the revealed cells indicate the number of adjacent mines.
-## Features
+Features

+    Variable Board Size and Mine Count: The player can specify the board size and number of mines at the start of the game.
+    Two Modes of Play: Play manually or let the AI make decisions.
+    Timer: The game times the player's (or AI's) performance from start to finish.
+    AI Strategy: The AI first looks for deterministic moves based on revealed numbers, and if none are found, it uses a probabilistic approach.

+How to Play

+    Run the script.
-1. **Variable Board Size:** User-defined board size.
+    Enter the desired board size.
-2. **Two Modes:** Manual and AI.
-Play yourself or watch an AI.
-3. **Reveal & Flag Mechanism:** Either reveal a cell or flag a suspected mine.
-4. **AI Logic:** The AI calculates the safest cell based on mine probabilities.

-## Functions

-- `initializeBoard(size, numMines)`: Sets up the game board with mines placed randomly.
-- `printBoard(board, mines, reveal=False)`: Displays the current game state.
-Mines are shown if the reveal argument is `True`.
-- `countMines(mines, row, col)`: Counts the number of mines adjacent to a cell.
+    Specify the number of mines (maximum is board size squared minus one).
-- `revealCells(board, mines, row, col)`: Reveals a cell and its surroundings if no mines are adjacent.
-- `hasWon(board, mines)`: Checks if the player has won by revealing all non-mine cells.
-- `ai_move(board, mines)`: The AI logic for choosing the next cell to reveal.
-- `main()`: Main game loop.

-## How to Play

-1. Run the program.
-2. Choose the size of the board and the number of mines.
-3. Choose the game mode (manual or AI).
-4. If in manual mode:
-   - Choose to either `reveal` or `flag` a cell.
+    Choose a mode:
+        manual: You decide where to reveal or flag cells.
+        ai: Watch the AI make moves.
+    If playing manually, on each turn:
+        Choose an action: reveal or flag.
-   - Enter the row and column of the cell you want to reveal or flag.
+        Enter the row and column of the cell you want to interact with.
-5. If in AI mode, simply watch the AI make its moves.
-6. The game ends when all safe cells are revealed or when a mine is hit.
+    The game ends when all non-mine cells are revealed or when a mine is hit.

-Note

-The AI uses a simple probability-based algorithm to make its decisions.
-The AI calculates the probability of each unrevealed cell containing a mine, based on the number of adjacent mines, and chooses the cell with the lowest probability.
+Functions

+    initializeBoard(size, numMines): Returns a board of given size with a specified number of mines. printBoard(board, mines, reveal=False): Displays the game board.
+Mines can optionally be revealed. startTimer(): Starts a timer.
+    stopTimer(startTime): Stops the timer and prints elapsed time. countMines(mines, row, col): Counts the number of mines adjacent to a given cell. revealCells(board, mines, row, col): Reveals a cell and its neighbors recursively if they don't have adjacent mines. hasWon(board, mines): Checks if the player has won by revealing all non-mine cells. aiMove(board, mines): AI determines its next move based on the current state of the board. getValidInt(prompt, minValue=None, maxValue=None): Helper function to get a valid integer input from the user. main(): Main game loop.

+Notes

+    The AI uses a basic deterministic strategy combined with a probabilistic fallback for its moves.
+This means it's not guaranteed to win every game, especially on larger boards with many mines.

+To-Do

+    Add GUI support for a more visually appealing experience.
+    Enhance AI algorithms to improve win rates on larger boards.